 We fit a two-temperature optically thin coronal equilibrium spectral model to the zeroth order spectrum of the companion.
 As we did for the primary, we compared the best-fit model's predictions to the MEG spectrum and found good agreement.
-This source is significantly harder than β Cru, as indicated by the model fit, which has component temperatures of 8 and 23 million K. The emission measures of the two components are 1.6×10^{52} cm-3 and 3.3×10^{52} cm-3, respectively, yielding an X-ray flux of $6.02 \pm .06 \times 10^{-13}$ ergs s-1 cm-2, corrected for ISM absorption using the same column density that we used for the analysis of the spectrum of β Cru.
-This flux implies $L{\rm x} = 8.4 \times 10^{29}$.
-No significant constraints can be put on the abundances of the X-ray emitting plasma from the Chandra data.
+This source is significantly harder than β Cru, as indicated by the model fit, which has component temperatures of 5.6 and 23 million K. The emission measures of the two components are 2.1×10^{52} cm-3 and 4.3×10^{52} cm-3, respectively, yielding an X-ray flux of $5.73 \pm .06 \times 10^{-13}$ ergs s-1 cm-2, corrected for ISM absorption using the same column density that we used for the analysis of the spectrum of β Cru.
+This flux implies $L{\rm x} = 8.0 \times 10^{29}$ ergs s-1.
+No significant constraints can be put on the abundances of the X-ray emitting plasma from fitting the Chandra data.

 Figure 14.
 The co-added MEG negative and positive first order spectrum of the companion.
 The emission is clearly thermal.
 Its properties are consistent with Chandra HETGS spectra of active late-type stars.
-Marc: adaptively smoothed plot, and fit, of the companion?